BluePay/BluePay-iOS-SDK/README.md

 ```

 ## Additional App Setup For Apple Pay
 The sample iOS app requires the shipping and billing information for the customer.
-To change this, edit the following lines in your ApplePayController.m/ApplePayController.swift file.<br>
+To change this, edit the following lines in your ApplePayController.m/ApplePayController.swift file.

 ```
 @IBAction func buttonTapped(sender: UIButton) {